open-dicom/awesome-dicom/readme.md

 #### General

-- [dicompyler](https://github.com/dicompyler/) - *dicompyler* is an extensible open source radiation therapy research platform based on the DICOM standard.
+- [dicompyler](https://github.com/dicompyler/) - An extensible open source radiation therapy research platform based on the DICOM standard.
 It also functions as a cross-platform DICOM RT viewer.
 - [dicomweb-client](https://github.com/ImagingDataCommons/dicomweb-client) - Provides client interfaces for DICOMWeb RESTful services QIDO-RS, WADO-RS and STOW-RS to search, retrieve and store DICOM objects over the web, respectively.
-- [highdicom](https://github.com/ImagingDataCommons/highdicom) - A library that provides high-level DICOM abstractions for the Python programming language to facilitate the creation and handling of DICOM objects for image-derived information, including image annotations, and image analysis results.
+- [highdicom](https://github.com/ImagingDataCommons/highdicom) - Provides high-level DICOM abstractions for the Python programming language to facilitate the creation and handling of DICOM objects for image-derived information, including image annotations, and image analysis results.
 - [MedPy](https://github.com/loli/medpy) - An image processing library and collection of scripts targeted towards medical (i.e. high dimensional) image processing.
 - [pydicom](https://github.com/pydicom/pydicom) - A pure Python package for working with DICOM files.
 It lets you read, modify and write DICOM data in an easy "pythonic" way.
 - [pynetdicom](https://github.com/pydicom/pynetdicom) - A pure Python 3.7+ package that implements the DICOM networking protocol.
 Working with *pydicom*, it allows the easy creation of DICOM Service Class Users (SCUs) and Service Class Providers (SCPs).